spring-guides/tut-spring-security-and-angular-js/oauth2-vanilla/README.md

 ## Addendum: Bootstrap UI and JWT Tokens for the Authorization Server

 You will find another version of this application in the [source code in Github](https://github.com/dsyer/spring-security-angular/tree/master/oauth2) which has a pretty login page and user approval page implemented similarly to the way we did the login page in [Part II][second].
-It also uses [JWT](http://en.wikipedia.org/wiki/JWT) to encode the tokens, so instead of using the "/user" endpoint, the resource server can pull enough information out of the token itself to do a simple authentication.
+It also uses [JWT][JWT] to encode the tokens, so instead of using the "/user" endpoint, the resource server can pull enough information out of the token itself to do a simple authentication.

+[JWT]: http://en.wikipedia.org/wiki/JWT (Jason Web Tokens)